Skip to main content

 doSomething(import.meta.hot.data);

-Note — The HMR API is still a work in progress.
+The HMR API is still a work in progress.
 Some features are missing.
-HMR can be disabled in Bun.serve by setting the development option to { hmr: false }.
+To disable HMR in Bun.serve, set the development option to { hmr: false }.

 hot.accept()Indicate that a hot update can be replaced gracefully.